Karl Burns: Musical career

+After his departure from the Fall, Burns was briefly involved in the band Ark together with Steve Hanley and Crooks, before effectively vanishing from the music business and the public eye.
 Burns was one of few ex-members of the Fall whom Dave Simpson was not able to find for his article "Excuse Me, Weren't You in the Fall?"
 (2006) and his book The Fallen (2008).
 Several ex-members feared that Burns was dead, although a rumour circulated that he lived in "the hills" in Rossendale.
-In an interview with The Stool Pigeon (issue 10, February 2007), Mark E. Smith stated that he had recently met Burns' mother; she confirmed that he was indeed alive, advising Smith that he "lives on a farm in the hills somewhere".
+In an interview with The Stool Pigeon (issue 10, February 2007), Mark E. Smith stated that he had recently met Burns's mother; she confirmed that he was indeed alive, advising Smith that he "lives on a farm in the hills somewhere".
 After the publication of The Fallen, Burns contacted Simpson by e-mail, requesting a copy of the book to a Rossendale address which he stressed was not his residence.
 Burns had already spoken to his former bandmate, Steve Hanley, by telephone, and told him that he was married and working.

-It has since been said that several of his bandmates knew where Burns was the whole time, and that he simply did not want to be involved with the book.
+In October 2024, Martin Bramah posted a surprise recent photo with Burns on his Facebook; it has been later revealed that Burns came back in touch with Bramah via email after reading an article about Bramah's new band House of All, which also includes ex-Fall members Steve and Paul Hanley, Simon Wolstencroft and Pete Greenway.
+According to Bramah, Burns was now "tee total, drug-free, [quit smoking and became] really healthy"; he still played drums an hour a day in his bedroom, but "didn’t want to just jam with any old band, because he’s got standards".
+Burns then was invited to join the band as a third drummer alongside Wolstencroft and Paul Hanley in a rotating dual-drumming line-up.
+He contributed to House of All's third album, House of All Souls, released in February 2025, and made his first live appearances since 1998 with the band on their tour in support of the record.